DimovDev/EkatteSearch/README.md

 Simple search in EKATTE Base
 How to run

-composer install to install dependents and insert data in database if not inserted automatically run composer run-script database-script
+composer install to install dependents and insert data in the database if not inserted automatically run composer run-script database-script